-Without qualifying our opinion, we draw attention to note 23 to the financial statements which describes the Group's situation regarding its inventories located at Qingdao port and the impairment provision made in the financial statements.
+Without qualifying our opinion, we draw attention to note 24 to the financial statements which describes the Group's situation regarding its legal claim to recover certain of its inventories located at Qingdao port and the impairment provision made in the financial statements.

-We note from the directors that the investigation by the Chinese authorities is still ongoing and the Group is not able to access to its inventories which are stored in the bonded warehouses at Qingdao port.
 In consideration of the above, there is material inherent uncertainty as to the carrying amount of the inventories.
 Should these matters be resolved, any adjustments found to be necessary may have a significant impact to the carrying amount of the respective inventories.